September 5, 2013 by Emsi Burning Glass

 In addition to spectator sports (up 37%), this metro also experienced growth in tech-related industries such as telecommunication carriers (up 31%), management, scientific and consulting services (up 22%), scheduled air transportation (up 17%) and data processing and hosting (up 14%).

 Meanwhile, the poorest-performing labor markets are in Scranton–Wilkes-Barre and Albuquerque, both of which have roughly the same number of workers today as they did in 2010.
 Ten other metros, headlined by Providence, Dayton, and Syracuse, have only grown 1 percent.

 The map also reveals pockets of the U.S. where key industries are clustered among the largest cities:

-CareerBuilder and EMSI are national leaders in providing labor market data and tools to dig deeper and better understand national and local economies.
+EMSI is a national leader in providing labor market data and tools to dig deeper and better understand national and local economies.

 1EMSI data is collected from more than 90 federal and state sources, such as the U.S. Bureau of Labor Statistics, the U.S. Census Bureau, and state labor departments.
 EMSI removes suppressions often found in publically available data and includes proprietors, creating a complete picture of the workforce.